Skip to main content

 One of Yess's biggest hit songs was "My Zaidy," in which the speaker remembers his grandfather, who was his last link to Judaism.
 "My Zaidy" -- "zaidy" is the Yiddish word for grandpa -- touched several generations of American and Canadian Jews.
 Other hits by Megama included "Ain't Gonna Work on Saturday" and "Not Ashamed," and one of their successful children's shows was called "Judeo Rodeo."

 Yess collaborated with Abie Rotenberg to produce the children's audio series called The Marvelous Midos Machine composed of three volumes, with all original material.
+He also had inspired Abie to write his own English Jewish music and had features on the first 3 volumes of Abie's iconic Journeys albums.

 In the 1990s, Yess started a rock band called Burnt Offering with the blessing of The Lubavitcher Rebbe.
 The band's mission was to spread the message to the world to engage in acts of goodness and kindness.

-Download some of his greatest albums ever recorded on this site for only $10
+Download some of his greatest albums ever recorded on this site